slewis74/PresentationBus/README.md

 In-process messaging for .NET rich clients.
 PresentationBus is compatible with WPF, Windows 8 Store Apps, Windows Phone 8/8.1, Xamarin and Xamarin Forms.

 #Getting started
 One of the key benefits in using messaging within your UI is decoupling.
-The two keys scenarios the PresentationBus covers are "I just did something that others might want to know about" and "I want/need to know something but don't know where to get it".
+The key scenarios the PresentationBus covers are "I just did something that others might want to know about", "I want something done but I don't know how to do it" and "I want/need to know something but don't know where to get it".
 ##Events
 Events cover the "I just did something" scenario.
 The PresentationBus will multicast any events that you publish.
+##Commands
+Command cover the "I want something done" scenarion.
 ##Requests
 Requests cover the "I want/need to know something" scenario.
 There are a couple of options involved with requests, as described below.
-###MustBeHandled
-Use this property of your request to identity whether you want (false) or need (true) a response.
-The provided PresentationRequest base class has a default of MustBeHandled = true.
-The best place to change it is in the constructor of your derived request.
-###IsHandled
-Set this property to true in your handler when the request has been fulfilled.
-If the request **MustBeHandle**d and the PresentationBus gets to the end of its list of subscribers without one of them setting IsHandled to true it will throw an exception.
-The PresentationBus will also stop publishing to any further subscribers once IsHandled is set to true.
+###Request
+Use Request when you know there'll be 0..1 handlers.
+Expect a null back if there are no handlers.
+###Multicast
+Use MulticastRequest when there could be 0..* handlers.
+Expect an empty set of responses if there are no handlers.
 ##Threading
 The PresentationBus uses an async publish, so the UI thread doesn't block.
 Therefore the subscribers get called on a background thread, and if they have to do something back on the UI thread it is their responsibility to marshal what they need onto the UI thread.
 #Some examples